Alphalynxjet/COT-Python-Listener/readme.md

-# COT Message Listener
+# Python ATAK Server - TLS Connection

-This Python script allows you to listen for Cursor-on-Target (COT) messages from a COT server using a TLS connection.
+This Python script allows you to listen for Cursor-on-Target (COT) messages from a ATAK COT server using a TLS connection.
 It establishes a secure connection to the server, receives incoming messages, and prints them to the console.
+It can also be used to send messages to the server.

 ### Update:
 24.05.23 - Added a feature which sends a COT every 1 minute to the server, creating a BOT user.
 This can be useful for interfacing with other future functions.